 The last conversation

 THE last conversation we had was on the evening of June 13, barely twenty hours before the proverbial unidentified gunmen, as they were known before their names were revealed later in the month, sprayed Shujaat Bukhari with bullets in broad daylight at a place which remains the last scene of activity in Srinagar even on a curfewed day.
-A week after Eid, he was putting together in a conversation at Pahalgam a group of people from Kashmir, Jammu and Ladakh, the Muslims, Hindus, Sikhs and Buddhists, the Kashmiris, Dogra, Gujjars and Paharis, the Sunnis and the Shias.
+A week after Eid, he was working to put together a meeting at Pahalgam with a group of people from Kashmir, Jammu and Ladakh, the Muslims, Hindus, Sikhs and Buddhists, the Kashmiris, Dogras, Gujjars and Paharis, the Sunnis and the Shias.
 I was insisting on including a Kashmiri Pandit mainly on the basis of my personal bias towards this gentleman.
 Shujaat liked the person but he resisted my request.
-“There are three Kashmiri Pandits already in the list, including another will make their number disproportionate and this will cause unnecessary suspicion in the minds of participants of other identities”, he argued.
+“There are three Kashmiri Pandits already in the list and including another will make their number disproportionate and this will cause unnecessary suspicion in the minds of participants of other identities”, he argued.
 I stepped back at that moment but didn’t give up.
 I had thought to give him a break and resume the conversation a day after Eid.
 By Eid, Shujaat was in his grave.
 What an irony of fate.
 By June 23, the scheduled date for Pahalgam conclave, a lot had changed.
-On that day, the country’s second most powerful leader and president of the ruling party were in Jammu.
-At a public meeting that evening, he referred to Shujaat’s assassination as one of the reasons cited earlier by the party for the withdrawal of support and fall of the state government in Jammu and Kashmir.
+On that day, the country’s second most powerful leader and president of the ruling party, Amit Shah, was in Jammu.
+At a public meeting that evening, he referred to Shujaat’s assassination as one of the reasons cited earlier by the party for the withdrawal of support and fall of the last elected government in Jammu and Kashmir.
 Two years on, it is a different world, but the pain in the heart is as fresh as it was on the evening of June 14, 2018.